KamalOthman/SelfDrivingCar-EKFProject/README.md

 # SelfDrivingCar-EKFProject
-This project is from 2nd term of CarND with Udacity.
-It is a cpp program of Extended Kalman Filter
+It is a cpp program for Extended Kalman Filter.
+This project should be provided with Eigen API, and running the program in the Udacity simulator.
+Here you can only find the code.